-- Identify what are hazardous materials.
+- · Identify what are hazardous materials.

 - Safely load shipments.

 - Properly placard your vehicle in accordance with the rules.

 - Safely transport shipments.

 Learn the rules and follow them.
 Following the rules reduces the risk of injury from hazardous materials.
 Taking shortcuts by breaking rules is unsafe.
-Non-compliance with regulations can result in fines and jail.
+Rule breakers can be fined and put in jail.